US Extends Heightened Border Enforcement During Coronavirus

 The order issued by Dr. Robert Redfield, director of the U.S. Centers for Disease Control and Prevention, authorizes Customs and Border Protection to immediately remove migrants, including people seeking asylum, as a way to prevent the potential spread of the virus while in custody.

-President Donald Trump issued the initial 30-day order in March, and it was extended for another month in April.
+President Donald Trump's administration issued the initial 30-day order in March, and it was extended for another month in April.
 The new version notably has no fixed end date, though it says the CDC will review public health data every 30 days to ensure it is still necessary.

-Administration officials have defended the policy as critical to helping prevent the spread of the virus amid criticism from human rights advocates who say the U.S. is using public health as a pretext to deny people their right to seek asylum and enact immigration policies aimed at appealing to some of the president's supporters in an election year.
+Administration officials have defended the policy amid criticism from human rights advocates who say the U.S. is using health as a pretext to deny people the right to seek asylum and to enact immigration policies aimed at appealing to supporters of the president in an election year.

 “Trump’s goal is not to protect our health, it’s to sow division and advance his political agenda," said Andrea Flores, deputy director of immigration policy for the American Civil Liberties Union.